 Automation is awesome

-to create a few paragraphs suitable for emailing to the project team that contain all the information needed for your changes to be looked at and merged into the project.
+Mark Brown pointed out that you can use git request-pull to generate a few paragraphs suitable for emailing to the project team, containing all the information needed for your changes to be reviewed and merged into the project.

-get request-pull \
+git request-pull \

 b9e0f1b4ff4bc196513c9551f6c25f0ee40d991f \